 Currently, working with an outsourcing company from another country is as simple and safe as working with a casual company from your country.
 But cheaper.

-Besides, some IT outsourcing companies are full-cycle development organizations, which means they can build a product from a scratch and support it after the release if required.
+Besides, some companies are full-cycle development organizations, which means they can build a product from a scratch and support it after the release if required.

 It is difficult to estimate how many software solutions were developed by a third party due to non-disclosure agreements or company policies.
 So, you can only guess whether some of the applications you use every day were outsourced or not.